EliaTogni/Univault/Statistical Methods for Machine Learning.md

 ----------------------------------------------------------------

 # Statistical Learning
 In order to analyze a learning algorithm, a mathematical model of how examples $(x, y)$ are generated must be deﬁned.
-In the statistical learning framework, we assume that every example $(x, y)$ is obtained through an **independent draw** from a ﬁxed but unknown [[Statistica e Probabilità |probablity distribution]] on $\mathcal{X} \times \mathcal{Y}$.
+In the statistical learning framework, we assume that every example $(x, y)$ is obtained through an **independent draw** from a ﬁxed but unknown [[Statistica e Probabilità |probability distribution]] on $\mathcal{X} \times \mathcal{Y}$.
 We write $(X, Y)$ to highlight that $x$ and $y$ are **[[Statistica e Probabilità#Variabili Aleatorie|random variables]]**. it is important to recall that the difference between a random variable and a **realization** is that the realization is the possible value of a random variable while the random variable is a function.
 The assumption that not all data points $x$ are equally likely is quite natural (for example, when data points are images, only a small fraction of all possible pixel conﬁgurations correspond to real-world images).
 Similarly, as we previously argued, labels are typically noisy.
 This corresponds to assuming that labels of any given datapoint are stochastic.

 Assuming that every example $(x, y)$ is the realization of an independent random draw from the same joint probability distribution $\mathcal{D}$ implies that every dataset (e.g., a training set or a test set) is a **statistical sample**.
 Note that the independence assumption is actually violated in many practical domains.
 Consider, for example, the problem of categorizing news stories.
 The newsfeed is clearly far from being an independent process, as the evolution of news reﬂects developing and related stories.
 Although not very realistic, the independence assumption is nevertheless convenient from the viewpoint of the analytical tractability of the problem, and works suprisingly well in practice.